MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-scavenging-issues.md

 There are various scenarios that might lead to DNS scavenging issues.
 The following common checks can be used to ensure that scavenging is configured correctly in all cases:

-- For scavenging to take effect, it must be configured on three levels: record, zone and server.
+- For scavenging to take effect, it must be configured on three levels: record, zone, and server.
 For more information, see [DNS scavenging setup](dns-scavenging-setup.md).
 If any of those levels is missing, scavenging doesn't take place.

   The records that are prone to scavenging are the records that are registered with a timestamp in DNS, which can be either of the following ones: